Factors to Consider When Buying Structural Steel Products

 Pros: High tensile strength, widely available, and generally cheaper than other types.

-Cons: Less resistant to corrosion and might require additional surface treatments.
+Cons: Less resistant to corrosion and might need additional surface treatments.

 Common Use Cases: Used in building frames, car bodies, and basic structural applications.